codelingo/docs/docs/getting-started.md

 This single Tenet will find functions across any language.

-Tenets can be added to a project's `.lingo` file via two methods:
+Tenets can be added to a project's `codelingo.yaml` file via two methods:

 - Importing published Tenets
 - Writing custom Tenets

-Note: a `.lingo` file can contain a combination of both custom Tenets and imported Tenets.
+Note: a `codelingo.yaml` file can contain a combination of both custom Tenets and imported Tenets.

 ### Importing Tenets

-To import a published Tenet, add the url to your `.lingo` file:
+To import a published Tenet, add the url to your `codelingo.yaml` file:

 ```
 # example of importing an individual Tenet from the CodeLingo's go bundle